‘Follow your passion’ is a often a misguided hope. Instead, the truth is you need curiosity for success and happiness in life.

 You’re told to follow your passion.
-But what if the pursuit of passion isn’t a forever bridge to whatever you want in life?
-What if you need to pursue something else to feel happy and accomplished in life?
+But what if the pursuit of passion isn’t a forever bridge to reach wherever you want to be in life?
+What if you need to pursue something else to feel happy and accomplished?

-What if, instead of spending sleepless nights thinking about what drives you in your life, you should just explore everything with curiosity?
+What if, instead of spending sleepless nights thinking about what drives you, you should just explore everything with curiosity?

-Curiosity is the desire to learn and explore new things, and how they work, without the burden of past experiences or future expectations.
+Curiosity is the desire to learn and explore new things, and find out how they work, without the baggage of past experiences or future expectations.

 Why is curiosity important to achieve your goals and how it is critical for your success and happiness?